libktx/ktx/.github/CONTRIBUTING.md

 ### Adding a new KTX module

 Adding a new library to KTX:
 - Create folder matching module name in root of the repository.
-We generally name the modules with a single word, separated with a dash when necessary.
+Modules should generally be named with a single word;
+if using multiple words, use dash (`-`) as separator.
 - Add folder name to `settings.gradle` file.
-This will be the project identifier that you use to run individual Gradle tasks, like `gradle actors:test` for example.
+This will also server as the project identifier that you use in `build.gradle` scripts and to run individual Gradle tasks (like `gradle actors:test`).
 - Create `src/main/kotlin` and `src/test/kotlin` directories in your module folder.
-They will be automaticall marked as source thanks to Gradle.
-You can also create package structure matching `ktx/your/module` in each source folder.
+They will be automatically marked as source thanks to Gradle.
+You should also create package structure matching `ktx/your/module` in each source folder.
 - Add `gradle.properties` file with the following properties:

 ```properties